-Price for most buyers is the determining factor in the choice.
-Reducing the price of a product is not always possible and does not always lead to an increase in conversion.
-If you suspect that the CTR of some products is low because of the price, do the following:
+For most buyers, price is the determining factor in making a choice.
+Reducing the price of a product is not always possible and doesn’t always lead to an increase in conversions.
+If you suspect that the CTR of some products is low because of the price, try doing the following:

 - Compare your prices with competitors.

 - Check if shipping is included in the price.

 If there are discounts on products, don’t forget to indicate them in the feed using the sale_price attribute.
 The user will see the current price and the discount.

 As mentioned before, in addition to standard attributes, you can use fine-tune Custom labels.
 With their help, you can group products according to an attribute that’s important to you (season, year of release, the intensity of sales, etc.).